 Inconsistent Search Logic from State to State for Middle Names vs. Initials

-Failure to get the individual debtor’s name right surfaced again in In re Bryant.
+Failure to get the individual debtor’s name right surfaced again in I In Re Bryant, 630 B.R.
+671 (2021 Bankr.
+LEXIS 1528).
 This time, the debtor’s name on his driver’s license is “Darren Eugene Bryant”.
 Yet, the secured party filed its UCC1 financing statements at the Georgia SCCCA with the debtor names “Darren E Bryant” and “Darren E. Bryant”.
 A search of the Georgia SCCA’s records under the debtor’s name as it appears on his driver’s license and using the state’s standard search logic did not uncover the secured party’s financing statements.
 And, the Bryant court, like the Preston court, found the financing statements to be seriously misleading and the security interests to be unperfected.

 Now, it may be surprising that a search under the full middle name did not uncover filings with just the middle initial.
 In some, but not all other states, searching “Darren Eugene Bryant” with the standard search logic might uncover “Darren E. Bryant” and “Darren E Bryant”.
 But that is not the case with Georgia’s standard search logic.
 This underscores that you cannot assume there is uniform search logic among all of the states or count on search logic to save you when you did not get the debtor name right on your financing statement.